 Through our Pathway to Homeownership Program, low to moderate-income families who cannot qualify for a traditional mortgage loan have an opportunity to become Habitat Homeowners.

 Once a year, Garland County Habitat for Humanity hosts an Application Seminar to walk potential Partner Families through the application requirements and process for that year.
 Following the open application period, GCHFH’s Family Selection Committee selects homeowners based on three primary criteria:

 - Their ability to repay a mortgage through an affordable payment plan.

 As part of their willingness to partner, Habitat’s homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners.

 Habitat for Humanity follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing Habitat’s homeowners.

-The next Application Seminar is on Saturday, December 8, 2018.
+The next Application Seminar is anticipated to be held in December of 2019.